 If you're struggling to find that certain something in the Outskirts™ women's range, then check out Ground Effect's standard range of unisex gear.
 As unisex items tend to be larger than our women's designs selected products are also available in XS (approximately women's small) to provide a more complete range.

-> Integrated thumb loops keep your wrists under wraps.
+> Thumb loops keep your wrists under wraps.

 > Made by us in New Zealand.

-What's the difference between the Popsicle and the Ice Queen?
+What's the difference between this and the other rainwear?